 Doss then crawled 300 yards to the aid station without accompaniment.
 He didn’t realize it then, but he’d lost his Bible on the battlefield.

 After this amazing display of bravery and heroism, Doss finally won the full respect of his fellow soldiers.
 His commanding officer came to the hospital and told him he’d earned the Medal of Honor for his service, making him the first and only conscientious objector to do so during World War II.

 Still, Doss always preferred the title “conscientious cooperator” over “conscientious objector,” especially since he believed that the war was a just one.
 But even though many still referred to him by the latter title, it was clear that the moniker had taken on a new meaning.

 Upon awarding Doss his Medal of Honor, President Harry Truman reportedly said, “I’m proud of you.
 You really deserve this.
 I consider this a greater honor than being president.”

 The commanding officer also brought Doss a gift: a slightly burned, soggy Bible.
 After the U.S. captured the area from the Japanese, every able man in the company combed through the rubble until they found it.

-Forever marked by the scars from that very day, Desmond Doss lived to be 87 years old.
-But he will continue to live on as the man who once saved 75 lives, all while risking his own.
+Forever marked by the scars from the war, Desmond Doss lived to be 87 years old.
+But the true story of Hacksaw Ridge will continue to live on, honoring the man who saved 75 lives, all while risking his own.